 Do not look for clues in the waste yourself, as there may be harmful items in it.

-We aim to investigate and remove flytipped rubbish from our land and open spaces within 24 hours of being notified, when it's practical to do so.
-We will also prosecute flytippers if there is sufficient evidence.
+We aim to investigate and remove flytipped rubbish from our land and open spaces within 3 working days of being notified, when it's practical to do so.

-Everyone, householder and business, has a responsibility to make sure waste is disposed of correctly.
-The duty of care lasts from the moment the waste is produced to when it's received by a business that is authorised to deal with it.
+Whether you are a householder or business, you must dispose of waste correctly.
+This is from the moment the waste is produced to when it's received by a business that is authorised to deal with it.
 We'd recommend the following.